21 Day Cape Town to Victoria Falls Safari

 Leave all the planning to us while you immerse in one of Africa’s most exciting overland routes.
 The adventure kicks off in the city of Cape Town at the spectacular Table Mountain and sees you on a 2698 km journey up to the thundering Victoria Falls in Zimbabwe.
 Along the way you’ll get a chance to discover Bushmen paintings in Cederberg, bask in the majesty of the Fish River Canyon, and watch the sun set silhouette Africa’s giants as they wade through the Chobe River.

-21 Day Cape Town to Victoria Falls Tour Map
+21 Day Cape Town to Victoria Falls Safari Map

 ITINERARY